AppDaemon/appdaemon/DASHBOARD.md

 ### Mandatory Arguments

-- `url` - the url to navigate to.
-To Specify a new dashboard use a relative path, e.g. `/MainDash`

 ### Optional Arguments:

+- `url` - a url to navigate to.
+Use a full URL including the "http" part.
+- `dashbaord` - a dashboard to navigate to e.g. `MainPanel`
 - `title` - the title displayed on the tile
 - `args` - a list of arguments.
 - `skin` - Skin to use with the new screen (for HADash URLs only)